Chasm (CAI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Chasm Historical Price

-According to the latest data gathered on Chasm live price page, the current price of Chasm is 0.01415736USD.
-The circulating supply of Chasm(CAI) is 100.00M CAI , giving it a market capitalization of $1.42M.
+According to the latest data gathered on Chasm live price page, the current price of Chasm is 0.01515927USD.
+The circulating supply of Chasm(CAI) is 100.00M CAI , giving it a market capitalization of $1.52M.

 The Chasm Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of CAI based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.